hideokamoto/eorzea-weather-ts/README.md

-# Eoruzea weather for TypeScript
+# eorzea weather for TypeScript

-Simply utility functions to call the Eoruzea weather package.
+Simply utility functions to call the eorzea weather package.

 ## Prepare